Leading at Wake

 Delegation and Accountability: Delegation is much more than assigning tasks to team members.
 It is crucial for the growth of the individual employee, team, and organization.
 Communicating tasks and metrics clearly and establishing appropriate mechanisms of accountability help ensure that there is understanding and alignment between supervisors and their team members, which in turn, enhances the probability of meeting performance targets.
 In this course, supervisors will learn delegation best practices and methods of accountability to bolster goal attainment and enhance motivation, buy-in, and a growth mindset among those they lead.

-Supervisor Training Part 1: This online Supervisor Training will review best practices and critical behavior for supervisors.
+Supervisor Training I: This online Supervisor Training will review best practices and critical behavior for supervisors.
 Content will be based on organizational policy, legal guidelines, government regulations, and some Workday processes and HR functions.
-This online course is a prerequisite for the in-person Supervisor Training Part 2.
+This online course is a prerequisite for the virtual Supervisor Training II.

 SMART Goals: This is a self-paced, online course to help you learn more about setting and executing SMART goals.
 During the course, you will learn the importance of setting goals and how to establish performance goals that align to your department’s goals, how to write SMART goals and ways to maximize your time spent towards achieving your goals.